reema0814/Threat-Protection-with-XDR/Labguide/lab6_create_detections.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Select the Microsoft Sentinel Workspace you created earlier.
+1. Select the Microsoft Sentinel Workspace **loganalyticworkspace** you created earlier.

 1. Select the **Automation** form the *Configuration* section.